 Water-stained windows drive me crazy, or wipers dragging across the windshield, Nooo I can’t take it.

 I use a product called Rain-x, it’s about the best in the business.
 Applying is easy but the windshield will need to be super clean first.
-Rain-x does work great and is excellent for wet night driving, however, it doesn’t last forever, you’ll need to reapply to coat monthly.
+Rain-x does work great and is excellent for wet night driving.
+However, it doesn’t last forever; you must reapply to coat monthly.

 Check out Rain-X and a ton of other great insider cleaning products on the Car cleaning tools page.